akhaled01/ITNE352-LAB/README.md

 This project is a multithreaded TCP file server.

-> It is preferable to use Linux OS or Git Bash for running this project
+> It is preferable to use Linux OS for running this project

 ## Steps For running the project